DataDog/documentation/content/en/tracing/livesearch.md

 - Click on the attribute in the trace panel and add it to the search query `@customer.id:584959`.
 {{< img src="tracing/live_search/livesearch_query2.png" alt="Live Search filter" >}}

-- Filter on all spans with a `customer.id` attribute by typing customer.id in the search queryb bar: `@customer.id:584959`
+- Filter on all spans with a `customer.id` attribute by typing "customer.id" in the search query bar: `@customer.id:584959`
 {{< img src="tracing/live_search/livesearch_query1.png" alt="Live Search filter" >}}

 ## Further Reading